ESG Topics A-Z

 - Periodic reviews of PepsiCo’s ABAC program by outside counsel to identify areas for potential enhancement

-- Third party relationship management and due diligence as described below
+- Third-party management processes as described below

-Anticorruption Third Party Due Diligence
+Anticorruption Third-Party Due Diligence (TPDD) Program

-Anticorruption Training
+Anticorruption training

 The importance we place on maintaining an effective anticorruption program is reflected in our annual online anti-bribery training which is completed by all salaried employees.
-The course, available in 21 languages, focuses on direct and third party dealings with government officials (including pre-approval requirements for expenditures relating to government officials) and our TPDD program.
+The course, available in 23 languages, focuses on direct and third-party dealings with government officials (including pre-approval requirements for expenditures relating to government officials) and our TPDD program.
 It also includes a means for employees to disclose contacts with government officials.
-PepsiCo also conducts live, interactive, anti-bribery training sessions across the company.
+PepsiCo employees who engage non-frontline contractors to provide services are responsible for communicating to them the requirements of our Anti-Bribery Policy.
+Resources to help communicate the Anti-Bribery Policy requirements to contractors are available on PepsiCo's internal Compliance and Ethics portal.

-Sanctions Screening
+Sanctions screening

 Progress